 Ringo is a very social boy, kind to small children and petanimals as well to elderly or the disabled.
 He loves to ruffhouse with the stronger ones, always bringing in his tug toy for some action.
 He loves to tag along when we go cycling or riding on horseback in the forest.
 Ringo is healthy, has a stable character, handsome appearance and can move as well.
 This combined with a natural protectiveness of things he considers part of the family makes him everything we could have wished for.
 He is neither afraid of thunder nor fireworks.
 Ringo is limited available for suiting Rhodesian Ridgeback bitches.
 Apollon - Ringo -

 Halla is our little spitfire.
 We waited for over a year for her out of this special combination.
 From the very start she jumps and sprints incredibly high and fast, strong as her name inclines.
 She is very muscled, but still beautiful feminine.
-Halla is very open and social, for now still a bit boisterous but on the other hand can act already very soft and ladylike when she wants to.
+Halla is very open and social, having a keen sense of smell.
+She picks up tracks very fast and she points out game naturally.
 Halla already has had multiple health checks and achieved multiple placements on dogshows.
 She is neither afraid of thunder nor fireworks.
 She is our one in a million girl!
 N'Gai Zamu Excellency Javelin - Halla -

 Most importantly we want a Rhodesian Ridgeback who is healthy and can do something (sports/tracking/coursing for example), rather than having the most perfect showdog.
 Therefore we want to participate at more healthchecks and tests then aquired by the Rhodesian Ridgeback Society (see Pedigree and health tests) and we would like to achieve some working-dog certificates as well.
 At the same time we consider a good character very important too.
 We have kept those things besides breed characteristics in mind when we searched for a Rhodesian bitch and (when the time comes) breeding.